rsdoiel/rsdoiel.github.io/blog/2025/07/26/building_cmarkprocess.md

   - CommonMark
   - Markdown
   - Front Matter
-hashTags: []
-atTags:
-  - '@include'
-  - '@Tags'
-  - '@tag'
-dateCreated: '2025-07-26'
+dateCreated: 2025-07-26T00:00:00.000Z
-dateModified: defaults.yaml
+dateModified: 2025-07-26T00:00:00.000Z
-datePublished: defaults.yaml
+datePublished: 2025-07-26T00:00:00.000Z
 author: R. S. Doiel
 copyrightYear: 2025
 copyrightHolder: R. S. Doiel
 license: 'https://creativecommons.org/licenses/by-sa/4.0/'
+hashTags: []
+atTags:
+  - '@include'
 ---

-# Building a cmarkprocess
+# Building cmarkprocess

 ## Building a CommonMark Processor in Deno+TypeScript

-CommonMark and Markdown are easier to proof read and edit than HTML due to a simple syntax.
-Importantly also are design to easily translate HTML.
-CommonMark is a super set of John Grubber's original Markdown concept incorporating common practices and usage the extended Grubber's original Markdown.
-I have chosen to use the term CommonMark in this text because it reflects how I use the syntax.
-I common expect markup beyond what John Grubber defined as Markdown.
+CommonMark and Markdown are easier to proof read and edit than HTML.
+CommonMark is a super set of John Grubber's original Markdown.
+It incorporates common practices and extensions to the original Markdown.
+I've found over the years the "Markdown" I type is really "CommonMark".
+I depend on those extensions.
+While I enjoying using [Pandoc](https://pandoc.org) for processing my CommonMark documents I also have found there are a few transforms I'd like to make before I send the text off to Pandoc.
+That is what I'll be covering here.

-Our CommonMark Processor will responsible for several things.
-While the CommonMark specification provides a rich level of document support there are additional features I need as I segue from simple hand built HTML websites through to a static site approach to the social web.
+My CommonMark Processor will be responsible for several things.
+The features I miss are simple.
+Here's the short list.

-In the spirit of eating the food I produce I need some features to build this web book.
-The first feature I'll focus on it the ability to include code blocks based on source code I reference.
-This has the advantage be building able to test the code independently form this text while insuring that code is what is used in the text.

-To facilitate this I've decided to use the following syntax.
+- support `@include-code-block` for including code samples as code blocks
+- support `@include-text-block` for include plain text into a CommonMark document
+- transform Hashtags into front matter
+- transform web Mentions into front matter

+I commonly need to include source code in my blog posts.
+That lead me to think about an include mechanism that would pull in the source code and form a CommonMark code block.
+On my homepage the index CommonMark page is built from plain text files.
+Some of the files are generated and some are text I edit by hand.
+Finally I've been thinking allot about [Hashtag](https://en.wikipedia.org/wiki/Hashtag) and web [Mentions](https://en.wikipedia.org/wiki/Mention_(blogging)).
+I think both offer possibilities for evolving my site.
+I a think they might be useful for generating feeds, tag clouds, topic indexes or facets used in search results.
+Overtime I'll explore new features.
+The `commonMarkDoc.ts` module needs to be simple to extend.

+The Hashtag and Mentions are standardized.
+A regular expression should be suitable to pick them out.
+The difference between extracting a Hashtag or Mentions is only in the prefix, "#" or "@".
+A regular expression should due nicely here too.

+The include blocks, text and code, can also be detected through regular expression.
+The difference for those is they require reading files from disk.
+That needs to be handled.

+Here's the syntax I'd use for code block and included texts.

-  > `@include-code-block` `FILEPATH LANGUAGE`
+  > `@include-code-block` `FILEPATH [LANGUAGE]`

-Another facility I would like in the processor is the ability to rewrite links pointing at Markdown or CommonMark documents (ext. ".md") to the HTML equivalent document.
-This features means I can test my documents in the GitHub repository and still get HTML links when I render the website for this text.

-Since I've made a provision for including code blocks it make sense that I also provide for including plain text.
-This let's me break up larger CommonMark files into plain text parts.

-  > `@include-text` `FILEPATH`
+  > `@include-text-block` `FILEPATH`

-A third and four feature I'd like to have in my processor is the ability to extract Hashtags and mentions (`@Tags`) in return them as part of the front matter of the processed CommonMark document.
-The goal to have a CommonMark processor that can be used along side [Pandoc](https://pandoc.org).
+Since I want to easily extend the processor I'll create each of these as modules.
+Each will include a function that implements the transform.
+The `process` method will be responsible for handling the function results.

+Let's take a look at the CommonMark document object.
+I need to take text, parse it and have the object holding the CommonMark document split it into front matter and content.
+Similarly I will need to reassemble the parts into back into a CommonMark text.
+Those functions will be called `parse` and `stringify` as idioms established in TypeScript and JavaScript.
+The object type will be called `CommonMarkDoc`.

 Heres the basic outline of the `CommonMarkDoc` object.